What We Do

 How does Achieve distribute its funds?

-Guided by its mission statment and strategic plan, the Achieve Foundation Board of Trustees determines the best and highest use of the money it raises each year.
+Guided by its mission statement and strategic plan, the Achieve Foundation Board of Trustees determines the best and highest use of the money it raises each year.
 Trustees review grant proposals from the district’s educators and distributes funds as part of its initiatives: Educator Grants, the Riecke Teaching Fellowship, the Vanessa Pollock Music Initiative.

 What is the Achieve Volunteer Tutor Program (AVTP)?